hoangphunam0604/fnb.karinox/docs/pos-deployment-guide.md

         // Apply reward points
         const pointsValue = this.currentOrder.reward_points_used || 0;

-        this.currentOrder.total_amount = this.currentOrder.subtotal - this.currentOrder.discount_amount - pointsValue;
+        this.currentOrder.total_amount = this.currentOrder.subtotal - this.currentOrder.voucher_discount - pointsValue;
     }

     shouldAutoPrint() {